Daniel-KM/Omeka-S-module-CleanUrl/README.md

 Installation
 ------------

-This module require the module [Generic] installed first.
+This module uses the optional module [Generic], that may be installed first.

 See general end user documentation for [installing a module].